Five jars filled with colorful fruits and vegetables

 Foods like dairy products, fish, meat, and poultry are naturally high in vitamin B12, and some foods have vitamin B12 added to them, like breakfast cereal.
 Vitamin B12 oral supplements are also available.
 Vitamin B12 intravenous (IV) infusions, injections, and nasal sprays are other options, but these are usually used to treat vitamin B12 deficiency, not used as a way to maintain normal levels of vitamin B12.

-Is it possible to overdose on vitamin B12?
+Is it Possible to Overdose on Vitamin B12?

 However, if you supplement with excessive amounts of vitamin B12 (also called megadosing), you may experience some negative side effects.
+Some studies suggest that megadoses, especially from vitamin B12 injections, can cause acne and rosacea, which is a skin condition that forms red patches on your face.

 A person's hand holding a handful of pills